sunshine107/Landing-Page/README.md

 ## How to run

-Clone this repository and click *index.html*
+Clone this repository and

+Move directory to Aphache root directory

+or

+change *index.php* to *index.html* and double click it.

 ---